asmeurer/blog/stories/work.md

   If you are interested in SymPy or have any questions about it, please email the [SymPy mailing list](https://groups.google.com/forum/#!forum/sympy).

 - [Conda](http://conda.pydata.org/docs/), a package manager.
-I work primarily on conda for my day job at
+I worked primarily on conda when I was at
   [Continuum Analytics](http://continuum.io/).
 Conda is the package manager included with [Anaconda](http://continuum.io/downloads), a free collection of open source packages for doing science, math, engineering, data analysis in Python.

   I gave a talk about conda at SciPy 2014. <iframe width="560" height="315" src="https://www.youtube.com/embed/UaIvrDWrIWM" frameborder="0"